Rockies vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies have played as the underdog in eight of their past 10 games and have gone 2-6 in those contests.
+- In eight games as the underdog over the last 10 matchups, the Rockies have posted a mark of 1-7.

-- When it comes to the over/under, the Rockies and their foes are 4-6-0 in their previous 10 contests.
+- When it comes to the over/under, the Rockies and their opponents are 4-6-0 in their last 10 games.

-- The Rockies have covered the runline in the one of their previous 10 games that had a set runline.
+- The Rockies have covered the spread in all of their previous 10 contests (two of those contests had a spread.

 Rockies Betting Records & Stats

-- The Rockies have come away with four wins in the 14 contests they have been listed as the underdogs in this season.
+- The Rockies have been chosen as underdogs in 15 games this year and have walked away with the win four times (26.7%) in those games.

-- Colorado has not been a bigger underdog this season than the +240 moneyline set for this game.
+- Colorado has a record of 2-7 in games where oddsmakers have it as underdogs of at least +155 on the moneyline.

-- The Rockies have an implied victory probability of 29.4% according to the moneyline set for this matchup.
+- The Rockies have an implied victory probability of 39.2% according to the moneyline set by oddsmakers for this matchup.

-- So far this season, Colorado and its opponents have hit the over in 10 of its 20 games with a total.
+- Colorado and its opponents have gone over the total this season in 10 of its 21 opportunities.

-- The Rockies have played just one game with a spread this season and covered in that contest.
+- The Rockies have played just two games with a spread this season and covered in each game.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.